 How do these irons perform?

 Relatively speaking, there are many irons out there right that tend to be longer, but I don’t think that the distance capabilities of the MAX irons should be a problem for most golfers, especially those who are more concerned about accuracy and reliability into the greens.

-Forgiveness: Forgiveness is very good overall, and this is more or less what I expected given the “super” game-improvement classification and the quality of the Cobra brand.
 In particular, the design of the iron head (with the Speed Channel Face and Perimeter Undercut) really appears to speak well to distance preservation; mild to moderate mishits usually retain a very good ball speed and often times go nearly as far as pure strikes.
-The MAX irons help to straighten out slices and hooks somewhat, but that doesn’t mean you should expect them to save your sloppy shots from missing the green — club technology is never a substitute for a good swing and solid contact.
-Still, they do a better job in this regard than many other game-improvement irons on the market.

 While the iron is perfectly playable in a wide variety of situations, it can sometimes have difficulties out of thicker/hairier lies or when some finesse is required for making contact.

-What about look, sound and feel?
+What about look, sound & feel?

 True to some remarks made about them by other users, they did feel a touch on the heavy side with the stock steel shaft.
 However, in my case, it didn’t present any major problems in terms of actual functionality and performance, and in fact actually made for some added stability through the ball.

 Where should I buy these irons online?